LPHerschell/11y-site/_src/index.md

 layout: base.njk
 ---

-# Dr. B's 11ty model site
+# Lyndon's 11ty site preview
-Welcome to this simple example website for developing an 11ty project.
+Trying to learn the process for creating and developing an 11ty project.